 According to the IRS, of the nearly 141 million individual returns filed for the fiscal year 2011, 1.1% were audited.
 Those odds are definitely in your favor!

 Once you kick your fear of the IRS to the curb, it’s time to learn some basics.
 We are programmed to fear the unknown…the more we familiarize ourselves with a topic, the less scary it becomes.

 Does that mean I want you to spend hours researching taxes for small business?
 No way!
 You should, however, connect with some reliable sources and get a good overview.
-This post is not meant to be a complete handbook to tax time, but the free guide here is a great place to get started!
+This post is not meant to be a complete handbook to tax time is a great place to get started!

 Designate your home base.

 Pick a system that you’re familiar with and stick to it.

 If Trello is your jam, then start a Taxes board and attach any and all tax-related documents to that board.

 The same thing goes as an Evernote junkie: Open a notebook and create new notes for each document or important information.
 If it makes you happier to create a beautifully designed document in Canva or Illustrator, go for it!